20 types of vacation homes for second-home buyers

 A photo of a short-term rental, one of the many types of vacation homes.

 Short-term rentals come in a wide array of options, and you can book multiple places depending on your itinerary and proximity to daily activities.
-This flexibility allows you to find the perfect types of vacation rentals for your needs and budget in almost any location, providing a more customizable vacation experience.
+This flexibility allows you to find the perfect types of vacation homes for your needs and budget in almost any location, providing a more customizable vacation experience.
 Staying in a short-term rental may feel more immersive than a hotel or other multi-family unit accommodations.

 ProsCons